PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 .. admonition:: Definition
     :class: defn

-    Any computational object that can apply quantum operations, and return an expectation value.
+    Any computational object that can apply quantum operations, and return an expectation value is called a quantum **device**.

     In PennyLane, a device could be a hardware device (such as the IBM QX4, via the PennyLane-PQ plugin), or a software simulator (such as Strawberry Fields, via the PennyLane-SF plugin).